-- Connection error monitoring is not implemented.
-The JMS JavaScript client library reconnects automatically to the JMS Extender in case of a client-side connection drop.
-Moreover, the JMS Extender itself reconnects automatically to the JMS broker in case of a server-side connection drop. - Support for synchronous receiving of messages is supported only through receiveNoWait, due to the asynchronous nature of Javascript. - Some operations that on JMS are synchronous here are implemented asynchronously; i.e. temporary queues and topics, connections, and most of JMS exceptions are received asynchronously.
+- A number of type-specific methods have been collapsed into a single method, since JavaScript is a non-typed programming language; i.e. on the Message object there's just a setObjectProperty method, no setIntProperty, setLongProperty, setStringProperty, etc. - Connection error monitoring is not implemented.
+The JavaScript Client reconnects automatically to the JMS Extender in case of a client-side connection drop.
+Moreover, the JMS Extender itself reconnects automatically to the JMS broker in case of a server-side connection drop. - Support for synchronous receiving of messages is supported only through receiveNoWait method, due to the asynchronous nature of JavaScript. - Some operations that on JMS API are synchronous have been implemented as asynchronous; i.e. temporary queues and topics, connections, and most of JMS exceptions are received asynchronously.

-Here is a list of specific JMS features supported by the JMS JS Client:
+On the other hand, here is a list of specific JMS features supported by the JavaScript SDKs:

+- JMS Context and the simplified API of JMS 2.0.

 - Producers and consumers on any topic or queue.

-- Durable subscribers.
+- Durable, shared and shared durable subscriptions.

 - Asynchronous message consuming via message listeners.

 - Synchronous message consuming via receiveNoWait.

 - Message selectors.

 - 5 different acknowledge modes.

 - 4 different message types (text, object, map and bytes).

 - Session recovery.

 - Transactions.

 - Temporary queues and topics.

 - Message correlation.

 - Connection client IDs.

-⇒ Please refer to the API reference included in the SDK for JavaScript Clients for detailed documentation.
+⇒ Please refer to the API Reference Docs included in the SDKs for detailed documentation.